apache/tika-helm/README.md

 <img src="https://tika.apache.org/tika.png" width="300" />

-This Helm chart is a lightweight way to configure and run the official [Tika Docker image][].
+This Helm chart is a lightweight way to configure and run the official [apache/tika][] Docker image.

 We recommend that the Helm chart version is aligned to the version Tika (and subsequently the version of the [Tika Docker image][]) you want to deploy.